IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - As of Dataverse Software 5.10, ``NONE`` is no longer supported as a license.

+- As of Dataverse Software 5.11, when uploading files, you must supply "Content-Disposition: attachment; filename=example.zip" rather than "Content-Disposition: filename=example.zip".
+See :ref:`sword-add-files`.

 New features as of v1.1
 -----------------------